gdevic/A-Z80/tools/zmac/readme.txt

 Two things are happening here:

-1. Generation of the Z80 test code for ModelSim and FPGA at the "host" level:
+1. Generation of Z80 test code for ModelSim and FPGA at the "host/basic" level:

   Run the batch file "make_fpga.bat" generate "fpga.hex" from a test source file.
-  This file is included by the host/toplevel/ram.v module into the FPGA image.
+  This file is included by the host/basic/ram.v module into the FPGA image.

-2. Generation of the Z80 test code for toplevel ModelSim at the "cpu/toplevel/simulation/modelsim" level:
+2. Generation of Z80 test code for the toplevel A-Z80 CPU ModelSim at the "cpu/toplevel/simulation/modelsim" level:

   Run the batch file "make_modelsim.bat" to generate this test file.